emissary-ingress/emissary/docs/topics/install/help/aes-login.md

 # Edgectl Install: Failed to Log In to AES

-While attempting to open a browser window on the Ambassador Edge Stack Policy Console, the installer was unable to connect to the service in your cluster.
+While attempting to open a browser window on the Ambassador Edge Stack Policy Console, the installer was unable to connect to the service in your Kubernetes cluster.

 ## What's next?